Cyberlorians/Articles/IdentityGRC.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/customrbac10.png)

 Where does this leave you?
 Well, I would start to use Matt Zorichs queries [here](https://github.com/reprise99/Sentinel-Queries/tree/main/Azure%20Active%20Directory) and review his write [up](https://learnsentinel.blog/2022/06/21/kql-lessons-learnt-from-365daysofkql/).
 You can look through some of the examples here to help get you started.
 I would also deploy his [365daysofKQL](https://github.com/reprise99/Sentinel-Queries/tree/main/Query%20Pack).
-The Microsoft Sentinel community has a ton of precanned queries as well.
+The Microsoft Sentinel community has a ton of precanned queries as well..

 Next up, head on over to the identity [workbooks](https://github.com/Cyberlorians/Articles/blob/main/IdentityGRCWorkbooks.md) section as a caveat to this article. *This is currently under development*.